TheRoboticsClub/gsoc2022-Apoorv_Garg/docs/_posts/2022-07-10-coding-period-week-4.md

 ### Accomplishment and Challenges

-* #### Remove deprecated and old files \[Task 1\]
+* #### Remove depreciated and old files \[Task 1\]

-When I first started migrating the exercise's functionalities from Vanilla Javascript to React based, I migrated the Javascript files present in the file path \( from repository root \) "exercises/static/exercises/exercise-id/web-template/assets" which were old and deprecated JS files which I realised when I tried testing the code and got problem in the variable "radiConect".
+When I first started migrating the exercise's functionalities from Vanilla Javascript to React based, I migrated the Javascript files present in the file path \( from repository root \) "exercises/static/exercises/exercise-id/web-template/assets" which were old and depreciated JS files which I realised when I tried testing the code and got problem in the variable "radiConect".
 I discussed the problem in the weekly meet and also posted my query on the community slack channel.
 When I discovered what the problem was, I raised an [issue](https://github.com/JdeRobot/RoboticsAcademy/issues/1770) in Github platform and also created a [Pull Request](https://github.com/JdeRobot/RoboticsAcademy/pull/1771) to solve the same.

 * #### Add Ace-build scripts file \[Task 2\]